renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## username

-You might need to set a custom `username` if you use:
+You might need to set a `username` if you use:

 - The Bitbucket platform, or
 - use the GitHub App with CLI (required)

-If you're using a Personal Access Token (PAT) to authenticate then we recommend you keep the `username` at its default value.
+If you're using a Personal Access Token (PAT) to authenticate then you should not specify `username`.

 <!-- prettier-ignore  -->
 !!! caution